 Telephone: (206) 616-1201

-Angela Davis-Unger has been a research scientist with the Office of Educational Assessment (OEA) since 2007, providing research, evaluation and assessment services.
-She has assisted with a wide variety of education-related projects including ongoing evaluations of the William H. Gates Public Service Law Scholarship program and the Initiative for Maximizing Student Diversity, a program designed to increase the number of under-represented students entering graduate programs in biomedical research fields.
-Dr. Davis-Unger has taught in the University of Washington’s Interdisciplinary Writing Program (IWP) and the Department of Psychology and received a Distinguished Teaching Award for her contributions.
+Angela Davis-Unger has been a research scientist with the Office of Educational Assessment (OEA) since 2007, providing professional evaluation, research, and assessment services.
+She has provided evaluation services for a number of grants focusing on STEM education and outreach including the Initiative for Maximizing Student Diversity (IMSD) and the Post-Baccalaureate Research Education Program (PREP) both designed to increase the number of under-represented students entering graduate research programs in biomedical fields.
+Angela has also contributed to applied social science research to assess student learning outcomes and better understand students’ experience across the majors at the University of Washington.
+Angela received her Ph.D. in Developmental Psychology from the University of Washington.
+She has taught in the University of Washington’s Interdisciplinary Writing Program (IWP) and the Department of Psychology and received a Distinguished Teaching Award for her contributions.
 As a graduate student at the University of Washington, she was a member of the Committee for the Scholarship of Teaching and Learning (SoTL) in the Department of Psychology, examining issues of teaching and learning in higher education.
-Dr. Davis-Unger received her Ph.D. in Developmental Psychology from the University of Washington.